matinas/shadersfromscratch/README.md

 # shadersfromscratch
 Experimenting with Surface Shaders (mainly) as part of a couple of tutorials and courses.
-List of all the generated shaders you can find in Assets/Shaders folder, each one including an image/video demoing the effect.
+List of all the generated shaders you can find in Assets/Shaders folder below, each one including an image/video showing the rendered effect.

 * <span></span>**1.
 Emission Albedo:** Very simple shader that shades the geometry based on the albedo and emission colors given as parameter